briankoser/sfc-listeners-guide/episodes/0284-donald-glover-is-spider-man-and-other-news.md

     context: Michael from Australia emailed about seeing Star Wars in the theater
     lines:
       - b: So this is quite an email, because it's from an Australian perspective. ...I realized how dumb that statement was when it was about halfway out of my mouth.
+  - time: "18:21"
+    context: Ben tries to read an email from Mike in Australia with the voice of an old time prospector

 last_listen: 2019-12-18
 recommendation: no